korkmaz-arda/MetaWipe/README.md

 # MetaWipe
-A simple tool that removes metadata from your files.
+A simple tool that removes metadata from files.